iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/workshop2017.md

 # Lunch

 Lunch will be provided for all registered attendees.
-At least one of the options will be vegetarian.
+Vegetarian and vegan options will be provided.
 If you have other special dietary needs, please contact one of the organizers and we will make sure that there is something suitable provided.

 # Venue

-The workshop will take place in the Biosciences Research Building (BRB) and John S. Toll Physics buildings (PHY) at the University of Maryland, College Park campus.
-Registration will start at 8:30am in the physics building, outside of PHY 1412.
+The workshop will take place in the John S. Toll Physics buildings (PHY) at the University of Maryland, College Park campus.
+Registration will start at 8:30am in the physics building, just outside of PHY 1412.
 Introduction, short research talks, and closing remarks will all take place in this location.
-The workshop sessions will take place in one of two locations located within several minutes walking distance (BRB 1103/PHY 1412).
+The workshop sessions will take place in one of two rooms located in the same building (PHY 1412/PHY 1204).
 See the schedule section for details.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d1550.5816424233808!2d-76.94461960346305!3d38.988769605031734!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x97cf5f9cc3eb592!2sThe+Biological+Sciences+Graduate+Program+(BISI)!5e0!3m2!1sen!2sus!4v1491058682249" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>
 Volunteer organizers will be on-hand to help direct you to each of the relevant meeting locations.